suatatan/suatatan.github.io/_posts/2015-07-03-the-conjunctive-analysis-of-case.md

 ---
+categories:
+- genel
+date: 2015-07-03
 layout: post
-title: "The Conjunctive Analysis of Case Configurations: an Exploratory Method for Discrete Multivariate Analyses of Crime Data"
-date: 2015-07-03
-categories:
-  - "genel"
 tags:
+- academic
+- english
-  - "academic"
+- papers
-  - "papers"
+- quickread
+title: 'The Conjunctive Analysis of Case Configurations: an Exploratory Method for Discrete Multivariate Analyses of Crime Data'
 ---

 The analysis of crime risk over properties.